 I now tend to trust a child to follow his instincts, and try to encourage his own motivation.
 A child learns to trust his own judgement if you show trust in him.
 By surrounding a child with a richly sensory environment in which he is free to follow his own inclination to reach out and discover, he becomes a bold adventurer who desires to conquer the unknown.
 Moreover, he develops a strong sense of spatial awareness.
 Skilful mastery over his own body also develops strong self esteem, which comes naturally from achievement – not necessarily from praise.

-I never say “Don’t climb, you’ll fall.”
+I never, EVER say “Don’t climb, you’ll fall.”
 I find this makes a child anxious and more likely to fall!
 Instead I encourage him by saying, “If you feel safe climbing up there, then I’m sure you’ll be OK.
 What strong hands you have!
 You are a very good climber.
 You are holding on so tightly!”
 The child then trusts himself, relaxes and climbs safely and confidently.

 Nobody needs to teach a child to climb.
 They have an inbuilt urge to climb.
 They LOVE a challenge.
 And I really think challenging their own limits does them a lot of good.
 They learn perseverance, gain confidence and become strong, agile and fit.
 It IS possible for a very young child to climb safely and easily and attempt daredevil feats that scare the **** out of us lesser mortals.
 Just look at children who live in the rainforest!
 I watch these English children every day doing a fraction of what forest dwelling children can do, and only wish I had their fearlessness and self-belief.